sFaith3/AI-Techniques/README.md

 # AI Techniques

-Artificial intelligence techniques, oriented to video games, made with C/C++ and SDL2 for PC at the university.
+Artificial intelligence techniques, oriented to video games, made with C++ and SDL2 for PC at the university.
 AI is a discipline that tries to make computers capable of performing cognitive tasks that humans and animals are capable of doing.

 ## Table of Contents